KeyboardKit/KeyboardKit/Readmes/Keyboard-Layouts.md

 KeyboardKit has a `KeyboardLayout` struct that represents the complete set of actions on a keyboard.

 Native keyboards like alphabetic, numeric and symbolic ones, are made up of a basic `input set`, surrounded by system buttons.
-These actions, together with their sizes and positions, make up the total keyboard layout.
+These actions, together with their sizes and positions, make up the total `keyboard layout`.

 ## Input set vs. keyboard layout